 - Please direct any questions on copyright to Mr. Paul Jantz, (864) 370-1800, ext.
 2750.

-If a composition is written to include an accompaniment, it must be performed with one.
 You may bring your own or inquire ahead to hire a BJU student accompanist.
 Accompanists are $45 per contest and should be paid in person when you meet them.
 To make arrangements for a BJU accompanist, please contact Mr. Tom Grimble or at (864) 242-5100, ext.
 2782 by October 19.
 Include your name, email address and phone number, and the specific contest for which you’ll need an accompanist.

 A limited number of rentals are available.
 Rentals are $25 except for lever harps ($35) and pedal harps ($50).
 Specify your rentals in your registration.